 Campbell River Fishing Calendar & Reports

-Campbell River, known as the “Salmon Capital of the World,” provides anglers with an unmatched fishing experience, offering a variety of species in our bountiful fresh and tidal waters.
+Campbell River, often called the “Salmon Capital of the World,” boasts unique fishing experiences in both fresh and tidal waters.

 Fishing Species & Seasons

-Check out the table below for a quick reference on the best times to fish for each species, followed by a detailed month-by-month guide to help you plan your fishing adventures.
+Check out the table below for a quick reference on the best times to fish for each species, followed by a detailed month-by-month guide to help you plan your fishing trips.

 SpeciesTime of Year